baljindersinghmaan/DesignPattern/README.md

+## Factory Pattern

+“The Factory Method pattern is what most people think of when they hear “factory pattern.”
+Using it entails abstracting creation logic into a factory class called a creator.
+The creator object is defined by an interface to maximize flexibility.
+We also create an interface for the objects the factory is producing.
+We call this the product.
+Each factory creator class is responsible for a subset of all the products in your program.”

+Excerpt From
+Real-World Implementation of C# Design Patterns
+Bruce M. Van Horn II
+This material may be protected by copyright.

 # Factory Pattern Example Repository

 This repository contains example implementations of the Factory design pattern in Kotlin.
 The code demonstrates how to create objects using factory methods with different creators.